 But the secret sauce for successful speech therapy progress lies far more in the non-technical, in the human, aspects of therapy.

-Some of the human aspects that make both in-person and online speech therapy effective are:
+Some of the human factors that make both in-person and online speech therapy effective are:

 Read the testimonials of some of my more-than-pleased parents here!